benefits of green tea

 Green Tea is packed with L-Thinine, and El-Thanine can help you to relax and avoid anxiety.
 Dr. A study published in Journal of Trends in Food Science and Technology by Junjaja said that Thinein acts as a neurotransmometer that increases alpha waves in the brain.
 Alpha waves are considered to be an indicator of relaxation.
 Human volunteers were given 50-200 mg of L-Thinine and it was shown that alpha waves without swelling have increased.

 5 – Skincare

 Green tea can also help in the form of wrinkles and aging, it is due to their antioxidant and anti-inflammatory activities.
 Both animal and human studies have shown that green tea can reduce sun damage by applied form.

 6 – Nutritional breakdown of green tea

-7 – Improves Brain Health
+7 – Improves brain health

 8 – Cancer Fighter

-“green tea health benefits” A cup of tea keeps the doctor at bay?
-According to cancer.gov, definitely possible.
-Green tea has been shown to activate our internal cancer-fighting enzymes which may hinder tumor growth.
-Many teas are packed with antioxidants, but the direct mechanism of cancer prevention hasn’t yet been fully established.
-The good news is there is a relationship between cancer prevention and tea consumption.
+“Green Tea Health Benefits” A cup of tea keeps the doctor in the bay?
+According to Cancer.gov, it is definitely possible.
+Green tea has been shown to activate our internal cancer-fighting enzymes which can interfere with tumor growth.
+Many teas are packed with antioxidants, but the direct mechanism of prevention of cancer has not yet been fully established.
+The good news is that there is a relationship between cancer prevention and tea consumption.